 There’s usually a learning curve when you first assume leadership responsibility for something new (to you).
 And your team is the deciding factor in how well your area performs & how “successful” your leadership proves to be.

 And doing it better than anyone before involves taking a long, hard look at what they did & how they went about it.

 Talk with people familiar with the “previous regime”.
 Find out what they perceived the organization’s strengths & weaknesses…as well as potential opportunities & threats going forward.

 Become intimately familiar with what performance levels (quality, timeliness, productivity, efficiency, error prevention, customer satisfaction, employee satisfaction, etc.) were previously achieved.

 Talk with your “new people” for their input on what they believe can, and should, be done to improve performance.

 What did they do well?
 Poorly?
-What should have they done, but didn’t?
-What opportunities for improvement did they overlook or not put into action.
+What should have they done, but wasn’t?
+What opportunities for improvement did they overlook or not put into action?

 Often times, you’ll find that a more concentrated, focused effort…consistently & passionately employed…will result in dramatically-different results.